C1nderC0ated/sincript/README.md

 counterproductive on the detected machine class — the always-on power plan, hibernation off, BCD dynamic-tick off, and the timer-resolution autostart on laptops; `LargeSystemCache` on desktops — print an **`[ADVISORY]`** line before their confirmation prompt.
+The **SysMain** toggle works the same way against a different probe: it checks what the Windows disk actually is (SSD vs mechanical) and warns first, because SysMain genuinely helps a spinning disk.
+That check asks the drive directly — *does it incur a seek penalty*, which is literally the SSD-vs-spinning question and what Windows itself uses — rather than going through the Storage WMI cmdlets, which fail on more machines than you'd expect (one faulty vendor storage provider takes the whole namespace down with it, and OEM laptops ship those as standard).
 Advisories are informational only: they never block an action, never change a default, and never alter what a preset applies.

 The **runtime** is a single self-contained `PerfTweaks.cmd` (no installer, no dependencies).
 The release also ships optional bundled inputs, a